Driving in Poland – general rules, tips, and advice, about driving in Poland.

 Strict alcohol laws.
-Acceptable limit of blood alcohol content is 0.02% (basically 0%, don’t drink and drive).
+The acceptable limit of blood alcohol content is 0.02% (basically 0%, don’t drink and drive).

 Headlights must be used all year long, also during the day (low beam or daytime running light).

-Forbidden to use a hand held mobile phones while driving.
+Forbidden to use hand-held mobile phones while driving.

 Children under 150cm need a special seat.